iniciativaproxima/iniciativaproxima.github.io/venue.md

 ---
 layout: landing
 title: Venue and travel
-description: Visit Porto Alegre in Brazil!
+description: Visit Porto Alegre in Brazil.
 The symposium will be held at Centro Cultural UFRGS.
 image: assets/images/venue-travel.jpg
 nav-menu: true
 ---